ChimeraTK/DeviceAccess/doc/spec_initialValuePropagation.md

 7. Outputs of `ApplicationModule`s:
   1. By default, no initial values are propagated.
   2. Initial values can be written in `ApplicationModule::prepare()`.
 This fact is recorded in the variable model (`VariableNetworkNode`), see 8.b.v
+  3. Since in `ApplicationModule::prepare()` all devices are still closed, any writes to device variables at this point need to be delayed until the device is open.
+The actual write is hence performed by the DeviceModule.
 8. Inputs of `ApplicationModule`s:
   1. Initial values are read before start of `mainLoop()`.
   2. Since not all variables have initial values (see 7.a), the variable model (`VariableNetworkNode`) needs to be checked whether an initial value is present and how it needs to be read.
 This dependes on the data source type: